Azalea

 They're evergreen fast growers that can be kept 3 to 4 feet tall when young, 4 to 5 feet once mature.

-This is one of a short list of plants that can handle "wet feet" - an area that stays moist after a rain - so it's a good choice for a homeowner with this landscape issue.
+This is one of a short list of plants that can handle "wet feet" - an area that stays somewhat moist after a rain - so it's a good choice for a homeowner with this landscape issue.
+They don't like to sit in water, though.

 These shrubs will grow in full sun to full shade - though in dense shade they may become somewhat leggy (but will flower there).